chrismarksus/laura_blog/source/_posts/Blog-about-Dogs.md

 date: 2016-10-22 17:55:38
 update: 2016-10-22 21:40:00
 tags: ["dog", "bowl", "coller", "leash", "muzzle", "toy", "bed"]
+subtitle: This is a basic list of things you need for your dog.
 ---

 Hi, it's Laura.
 Dogs are not toys.
 This can help you know what to get when you get your dog.